gon555551/uchrome/README.md

 ## 👹 Limitations

 There's no guarantee that components or themes won't clash with each other.

 - Themes are larger projects so it's best to leave them last in the **userChrome.css** file to improve compatibility.
+- Additionally, I provide some compatibility files for certain components.

 Themes may require specific files other than **userChrome.css** to be edited, certain extensions to be installed, or certain settings to be turned on or off.

 - I try to go around this, but sometimes it's not possible. **_Always check the official repo for the themes to see their specific requirements_**.

 These components and themes may not work for all versions of Firefox.